 Posters on the Hill

 Represent your home state and institution as you present your research to members of Congress in Washington, D.C.
 Sponsored by the Council on Undergraduate Research (CUR), this is your chance to interact with policy makers to discuss the importance of continuing to fund research opportunities for undergraduates.
 If you are a WVU student and are interested in applying for this opportunity, please email the Office of Undergraduate Research.
-Applications for the 2017 Posters on the Hill Event are due by/before Nov.
-4, 2016.
-Read about West Virginia's 2016 representative at this event.
+Applications for the 2018 Posters on the Hill Event are due by/before Nov.
+1, 2017.
+Read about West Virginia's 2017 and 2016 representatives at this event.